Close Menu

 How much magnesium do I need per day?

-The recommended daily allowance is 310–320mg for adult women and 400–420mg for adult men.
+The recommended daily allowance is 310–320mg for adult women and 400–420mg for adult men, according to the NIH Office of Dietary Supplements.
 Many people fall short of these targets, especially those who eat processed diets or experience chronic stress.

 What are the best magnesium-rich foods for sleep?